PiotrCenda/ai-constraint-programming/README.md

-# Constraint Programming: Modeling Techniques
+# Constraint Programming: Search Modeling

 Laboratory created by Mateusz Ślażyński for Constraint Programming course at AGH University of Science and Technology in Kraków.